 What happens if you need to go to the bathroom?

-On the Wild and Scenic Section, the lodges have bathrooms, and some campsites have outhouses.
-Or you can choose to rent and carry a riverside toilet system to ensure a bathroom is always available on stops.
+On the Wild and Scenic Section, the lodges have bathrooms for guests, and some campsites have outhouses.
+You can choose to rent a riverside toilet system to ensure a bathroom is always available on stops.
+We also recommend you carry WAG bags (or GO-anywhere toilet kits), for those emergency situations.
+They are sanitary, safe, environmentally-friendly, and come complete with toilet paper and hand sanitizer.

 What do we wear?